3D Vision-Language Gaussian Splatting

 where $\widehat{\mu}^i$ and $\widehat{\Sigma}^i$ are the 3D-to-2D projections of $\mu^i$ and $\Sigma^i$.
 This scene representation is learned from a training set $T^r = \{(I_1^r, W_1^r), (I_2^r, W_2^r), \ldots\}$ consisting of several pairs of RGB images $I$ of the target scene and the corresponding camera poses $W$.

-Gaussian splatting models have been expanded to incorporate language-embedding information densily describing the scene \citep{qin2024langsplat, zhou2024feature-3dgs, qu2024goi}, by adding a language feature vector $f^i \in \mathbb{R}^{d_h}$ (with $d_h$ feature size) to each 3D Gaussian and applying a similar rasterization process to this modality, \ie, the 2D semantic embedding $F$ at pixel $v$ can be expressed as:
+Gaussian splatting models have been expanded to incorporate language-embedding information densely describing the scene \citep{qin2024langsplat, zhou2024feature-3dgs, qu2024goi} by adding a language feature vector $f^i \in \mathbb{R}^{d_h}$ (with $d_h$ feature size) to each 3D Gaussian and similarly rasterizing this modality. \Ie, a 2D semantic embedding $F$ at pixel $v$ can be expressed as:

-Even though the two modalities have widely different properties (\eg, translucence only applies to the visual modality and not the semantic one), previous methods have been directly applying the color rasterization process to the language features without any adaption, \ie, only replacing $c^i$ (Eq. \ref{eq:rgb-render}) by $f^i$ (Eq. \ref{eq:lang_render}).
+Even though the two modalities have widely different properties (\eg, translucence only applies to the visual modality and not the semantic one), previous methods have been directly applying the color rasterization process to the language features without any adaption, \ie, only replacing $c^i$ (Eq.\ \ref{eq:rgb-render}) by $f^i$ (Eq.\ \ref{eq:lang_render}).
 In this paper, we propose to adapt the usual rasterization scheme to better fit the language-feature modality.

 To train these semantically-enriched 3DGS models, the standard procedure consists of first generating the set of 2D language-feature maps $H$ corresponding to the input images $I$.
 Off-the-shelf pure vision models like SAM \citep{kirillov2023sam} and vision-language models like CLIP \citep{radford2021clip} are typically used, along with an auto-encoder-based \cite{zhai2018autoencoder} dimension reduction as in \cite{qin2024langsplat}.
-Once the data is prepared, the 3D Gaussians can be iteratively optimized by minimizing the distance between its rasterized 2D semantic embeddings (\cf Eq. \ref{eq:lang_render}) and the ground-truth 2D semantic embeddings:
+Once the data is prepared, the 3D Gaussians can be iteratively optimized by minimizing the distance between its rasterized 2D semantic embeddings (\cf Eq.\ \ref{eq:lang_render}) and the ground-truth 2D semantic embeddings:

 where $\mathcal{L}$ is the overall optimization objective.
-Besides, $F^W$ and $H^W$ are the predicted and ground-truth 2D language maps rendered using camera pose $W$ corresponding to image $I$ (for ease of readability, we drop the superscript $W$ in subsequent equations), and $\mathcal{L}_{\text{sem}}$ is a distance function for 2D semantic maps.
+Besides, $F^W$ and $H^W$ are the predicted and ground-truth 2D language maps rendered using camera pose $W$ corresponding to image $I$ (for ease of readability, we drop the superscript $W$ in subsequent equations), and $\mathcal{L}_{\text{sem}}$ is a distance function for 2D semantic maps (\eg, L1 distance).

 The resulting 3D Gaussian language representation can be leveraged for open-vocabulary semantic queries.
 For example, given a query language vector $\tau$, a pixel-wise 2D relevancy score map corresponding to view $W$ can be computed as \citep{radford2021clip}: